-Special Item: 1 point: The character has a very useful, but uncommon item, like a ray rifle or Tommygun.
+Special Item: 1 point: The character has a very useful, but uncommon item, like a ray pistol.
 2 points: The item can be something large, expensive, and rare, like a personal dirigible.
-For either level of this, if the item is lost or stolen, it can be replaced by the character before the start of the next adventure.
+For either level of this, if the item is lost or stolen, it can be easily replaced by the character before the start of the next adventure.
 If they spend a Hero point, it is replaced before the end of the session, if possible.

 Tactical Genius: Unique.
-2 points: At the start of a fight, if your character is present and able to communicate a battle plan to the other characters, they each gain a special temporary Hero Point.
+2 points: At the start of a fight, if your character is present and able to communicate a battle plan to the other characters, they each gain a temporary Hero Point.
 If this Hero point is not spent before the end of the fight, it is lost.

 Two-Gun Fighter: Unique.
 1 point: The character has practiced using a weapon in each hand such that they can use both at the same time.
 If both weapons are used on the same target the character's Shooting skill is increased by 1 to reflect the target's difficulty in avoiding multiple bullets.
-2 points: They may spend a hero point before taking a shot.
-They may shoot each gun at a separate target as one action.

 What Does This Do?: The character must have an Engineering skill of at least 2 to take this.
 1 point: The character only needs 30 seconds or so to figure out what a device does.
-Once they've figured out what the device does, they know everything about how it works and how to control it.
+2 points: Once they've figured out what the device does, they know everything about how it works and how to control it.

 Won't Go Down: 1 point: Your character takes 1 less damage from attacks.
+2 points: Your character takes 2 less damage.